EVE-NG vs CML: Battle of Network Emulators

 Compatibility with Cisco Systems

-EVE-NG's support for Cisco Systems spans numerous router and switch models, including the IOS, IOS XE, and NX-OS images.
+EVE-NG's support for Cisco Systems spans across numerous router and switch models, including the IOS, IOS XE, and NX-OS images.
 This broad spectrum approach is highly beneficial for professionals aiming to construct diverse network environments that include Cisco devices alongside others.
-Conversely, users advanced in the Cisco domain may find the specificity of CML's emulation to yield superior results of Cisco networking.

 As for CML, it exhibits a narrower, yet deeper Cisco integration.
 Its designed intricacies mirror genuine Cisco hardware and software, offering high-fidelity simulations.
 This sharp focus fosters a conducive setting for specialized Cisco certification preparations like CCNA, CCNP, and CCIE.